* All email addresses are kept strictly confidential.

 Additional information and updates will be posted as information becomes available.

-As part of the West Bell Road Improvement Project currently underway, Bell Road in South Russell is scheduled to be CLOSED to thru traffic for a box culvert replacement on MARCH 24, 2014 during the Chagrin Falls Schools spring vacation break.
+As part of the West Bell Road Improvement Project currently underway, Bell Road in South Russell is scheduled to have LANE CLOSURES on Bell Road for a box culvert replacement beginning on April 21, 2014.

 The location of this project is on Bell Road between Sugar Bush Land and Maple Springs Drive.